 How to Harvest

-It’s time for you to harvest your pineapple once it is fully ripe.
-To do this, you’ll need to slice off the fruit from the stalk.
+It’s time to harvest your pineapple once it is fully ripe.
+You’ll need to slice the fruit off from the stalk to do this.

 When the fruit’s skin begins to turn a yellowish color, it is considered ripe.
 The mature fruit will also smell like a pineapple.